 Students from Year 9 worked with the architects to design the extension to our dining room.
-It includes more seating and a dedicated area for Year 11 students.
-The new dining room opened for students and staff on Monday 31st October 2016.
+Featuring new flooring, benches and tables and a bold new graphic panel highlighting diversity and aspiration, it opened for students and staff on Monday 31st October 2016.

 Manchester Health Academy’s 68,516m2 site currently benefits from a community gym, sports halls, large playing field, a 3G pitch and Brooklands Public Library, with onsite parking for Academy staff and users of the community facilities.